 - Excessive insults or nastiness.
 Be aware that Orac is the final arbiter of what constitutes “excessive.”
 Basically, if you start to get on Orac’s nerves, that is enough justification for him to take some action.

 - Flooding a comment thread.
 Once again, Orac is the final arbiter of what constitutes “excessive.”
-Basically, if you start to get on Orac’s nerves, that is enough justification for him to take some action.
+Again, if you start to get on Orac’s nerves, that is enough justification for him to take some action.
 An extreme example is if your comments outnumber the comments of all the other commenters on a thread combined in a thread with more than 25 comments or so.
-However, action would likely be taken before a thread gets to this point, because Orac is no longer as patient as he used to be with obsessives and trolls.
+However, action would likely be taken before a thread gets to this point, because as he has aged Orac is no longer as patient as he used to be with obsessives and trolls.

 All blog posts and content ©2004-2019.